c4tom/DreamDevBox/docs/configuration-files/my-cnf.rst

    [mysqld]
    key_buffer_size=16M

-In order to apply the changes you need to restart the Devilbox.
+In order to apply the changes you need to restart the DreamDevBox.
-You can validate that the changes have taken place by visiting the Devilbox intranet MySQL info page.
+You can validate that the changes have taken place by visiting the DreamDevBox intranet MySQL info page.

 Change timeout and packet size for PerconaDB 5.7